heardk/heardk.github.io/bio.md

 title: Bio
 ---

-* Over 16 years of experience in consulting, development and solution architecture
+* 16 years of experience in consulting, development and solution architecture
 * Primary focus is on ecommerce, enterprise and web content management
 * Specific technologies include the Sitecore Experience Platform, Sitecore Commerce (previously Commerce Server) and SharePoint
 * Solid mix of business and technical experience and a passion for technology